rev-net/memo/pitch.md

 - **Moat Dilemma:** The strategies of open businesses can be copied, without also inheriting the baggage of the original.
 Meaning cheaper alternatives can emerge easily, devaluing the various costs borne by the work's creation.
 - **Dependency Dilemma:** Many profitable businesses rely deeply on open source components, yet don't have clarity on how to foster a productive financial relationship with their communities, or motivation to do so unless developed in-house.

-This makes realizing open ideals, especially for open source initiatives, reliant on free and inconsistent labor, donations, grants, or corporate sponsorship, when this should instead be the most investable category of internet business.
+This makes realizing open ideals, especially for open source initiatives, reliant on free and inconsistent labor, donations, grants, or corporate sponsorship, when this should instead be the most investable and rewarding category of internet business.

 Blockchain agreements are the correct building block, but currently attempted solutions are incomplete with unsustainable tradeoffs:
 - **Liquidity farming:** Tokenized models marketed as open and yield providing, but with implicit or explicit backdoors for insiders to dump on retail once they've filled their bags.